jonkiky/github-setup-recommendation/docs/workflows/Code-Style.md

+# Code Styling (ESlint)

-# Maintaining Consistent Code Styling with ESLint and GitHub Actions
+## Maintaining Consistent Code Styling with ESLint and GitHub Actions

 ## Problem to Solve